Ted Mallett, vice-president & chief economist

 Differing growth patterns by form of business

 Self-employment grew rapidly in past decades, but the pattern depends on the form of business.
-The share of incorporated self-employed with employees doubled through the 1970s and '80s.
+The share of incorporated self-employed with employees doubled through the 1970s and '80s, but has steadied since.
 Growth in the numbers of those incorporated but on their own expanded more rapidly after 1990.
 Although still a sizable group, after a spurt of growth in the '90s, the presence of unincorporated businesses has tapered off.

 One-in-three people own or work in a small business